Although the exact number is not known, estimates tell us that there are more than half a million fonts in the world.

 As the name suggests, these sans serif fonts present a more modern variation of grotesque fonts.
 The difference between them is that the neo-grotesque variant looks plainer.

-I find it really fascinating that it is still very much used today, look at this stunning website that utilizes it as its main font:
+It is really fascinating that it is still very much used today.
+For example, look at this stunning website that utilizes it as its main font:

 Other neo-grotesque fonts include the famous Arial, Android’s Roboto, Impact, as well as Microsoft Sans Serif, and many others.